Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Dynamical Mean Field Theory

 Besides the outer self-consistency loop (1)--(4) for the occupation number, an inner self-consistency cycle is needed in step (1) in order to ensure Potthoff's second condition $V^2 = zM^{(0)}_2$.
-Here, the protocol which is illustrated schematically in Fig.\ \ref{Fig:DMFT_loop} consists of the following steps (for a detailed discussion including the equations see Refs.\ \cite{Potthoff2001} and \cite{Rungger2019}) \begin{itemize} \item[(1.1)] Solve the AIM (Eq.\ \eqref{eq:AIM}) for the chosen parameters \(\varepsilon_c\) and \(V\) and obtain eigenenergies \(E_i\) and eigenstates \(\left|\Psi_i\right>\) of $H_{\rm AIM}$. \item[(1.2)] Calculate the impurity GF based on the Lehmann representation
+Here, the protocol which is illustrated schematically in Fig.\ \ref{Fig:DMFT_loop} consists of the following steps \begin{itemize} \item[(1.1)] Solve the AIM (Eq.\ \eqref{eq:AIM}) for the chosen parameters \(\varepsilon_c\) and \(V\) and obtain eigenenergies \(E_n\) and eigenstates \(\left|\Psi_n\right>\) of $H_{\rm AIM}$. \item[(1.2)] Calculate the impurity GF based on the Lehmann representation

 \item[(1.3)] Calculate the free impurity GF by